Jordancoon/liri-node-app/README.md

 Introducing Liri:

 Why speak to a "smart" device, when you can whip open a terminal, navigate to the appropriate directory, make sure node is running and type in the name of an application.
+Because more work = fun!

 ---